McDonald's New Zealand: 1970s

 The first McDonald's restaurant in New Zealand opened on Cobham Court in central Porirua on Monday 7 June 1976, however it was not officially opened until the following Saturday.
 The original menu featured the Big Mac (75 cents), Quarter Pounder (65c), Quarter Pounder with Cheese (75c), Filet-O-Fish (65c), cheeseburger (40c) and hamburger (30c).

 Problems were encountered opening the restaurant due to strict import laws at the time, which limited importing of overseas products that could be produced in New Zealand.
 The kitchen for the Porirua restaurant was imported on the condition that it was to allow local companies to reproduce it, and it was to be sent back after 12 months.
 However, the kitchen had been cemented into the floor and removing parts of it while still maintaining the restaurant operation meant it was impossible.
-The New Zealand affiliate eventually negotiated with the Corporation to import more kitchens in exchange for a large surplus of cheese the New Zealand Dairy Board (now Fonterra) had.
+The New Zealand affiliate eventually negotiated with the corporation to import more kitchens in exchange for a large surplus of cheese the New Zealand Dairy Board (now Fonterra) had.

 Once the Porirua restaurant was open, there were additional problems with the supply chain, with frequent industrial unrest often shutting down suppliers without warning for weeks on end.
 An industrial dispute shut down the bun supplier in mid-1976, resulting in McDonald's staff having to drive all over Wellington to find substitute buns, and then cutting the sesame seed buns for the Big Mac using two bandsaws placed side-by-side.
 Beef patties were initially supplied from the Gear Meat Company in Petone, although supply was haphazard until a purpose-built meat forming machine was acquired in 1977.
 Like many other companies at the time, Gear Meat was plagued by industrial unrest and closed down without warning in 1982, leaving McDonald's to import beef patties from Australia.
 The affiliate acquired Gear Meat's patty-forming machine and moved it to Auckland to secure production.
 By coincidence, part of Gear Meat's former site now contains a McDonald's restaurant.

 The second New Zealand restaurant opened in the old Auckland Savings Bank Building on Queen Street, Auckland in July 1977.
 Restaurants in New Lynn and Lower Hutt opened in 1978, being the first with drive-throughs.
 By the end of the decade, restaurants had also opened in Takapuna, Henderson, and Courtenay Place (central Wellington).

 1980s

-Expansion in the first ten years was initially limited to the North Island.
+By late 1987, there were 25 McDonald's restaurants across the North Island, in Whangārei, Auckland, Hamilton, Tauranga, Rotorua, Gisborne, Hastings, New Plymouth, Whanganui, Palmerston North, and Wellington.

 The first South Island restaurants opened on 3 November 1987 at Merivale and Linwood in Christchurch.
-Problems finding franchisees meant the opening of the third restaurant at Riccarton was delayed until later, while the franchisees of the Whangarei restaurant transferred south to the Merivale restaurant on the possibility of a second restaurant in the future.
+Problems finding franchisees meant the opening of the third restaurant at Riccarton was delayed until February 1988, while the franchisees of the Whangārei restaurant transferred south to the Merivale restaurant on the possibility of a second restaurant in the future.
 Both restaurants almost broke worldwide opening day records, just losing the title due to a poor exchange rate.
 A branch opened in Dunedin on 13 December 1988.